 No capping or cutting of grades was applied.
 The assayed grades were found to be very consistent when compared to check assays and duplicates, as well as between twinned holes.
 The consistency in assay results was interpreted as being due to the very fine-grained nature of the gold mineralization (1 to 10 µm).
 This consistency provided confidence that the higher-grade assays were reasonable.

 Figure 1 shows the location by zone of the Fondaway Canyon resources.

 The current Mineral Resource estimate relates only to the eastern half of the 4000m east-west striking mineralized system, and does not include any estimates for near-surface, oxide mineralization.
 Significant exploration potential remains both in the eastern section, and relatively untested western zone.

 Multiple exploration targets have been identified along favorable structural extensions that have potential to host additional significant gold resources.
 A 30-hole drill program, estimated to cost $2.0 million, has been recommended by Techbase International to explore these identified targets as well upgrade more of the resources into the indicated category.

 Dixie Comstock, also located in the Churchill County, Nevada, consists of 26 unpatented lode claims.
 It also has evidence of some historic mining but no records of production are available.

-A historic 1991 geologic and mining study completed by Mine Development Associates of Reno, Nevada, in March 1991 estimated a historic mineable open pit deposit containing 102,000 ounces of gold from 980,000 tonnes grading 3.24 g/t Au at a cut-off grade of 0.34 g/t Au.
+A historic 1991 geologic and mining study completed by Mine Development Associates of Reno, Nevada, in March 1991 estimated a geologic resource containing 146,000 ounces of gold in 4.26 million tonnes grading 1.063 g/t Au at a cut-off grade of 0.34 g/t Au.

 This resource is a historic estimate and a qualified person for Canarc has not done sufficient work to classify the historic estimate as a current mineral resource.
 As a result the historic estimate is not being treated as a current mineral resource.